-In the following we concentrate on the advocacy coalition framework (ACF), which has been applied to a wide range of policy issues and policy making systems, including the US, Canada and European countries (Sabatier and Weible, 2007; p.
-217 ff).
-Due to its focus on beliefs, the ACF seems to nicely resonate with the study of sustainability transitions, for which competing values, distinct views on problems and causalities, and interpretation of scientific findings are central (Lawhon and Murphy, 2012).
+In the following we concentrate on the advocacy coalition framework (ACF), which has been applied to a wide range of policy issues and policy making systems, including the US, Canada and European countries (Weible et al., 2009).
+Due to its focus on actors and their beliefs, the ACF seems to nicely resonate with the study of sustainability transitions, for which competing values, distinct views on problems and causalities, and interpretation of scientific findings are central (Lawhon and Murphy, 2012).
 Given its wide range of applications, we also expect the ACF to be sufficiently general to be applied for the study of socio-technical transitions.

 The ACF has a strong focus on actors and explains policy change with changes in the beliefs held by these actors (Sabatier and Weible, 2007).
+It is part of the 'cognitive turn' in policy studies, which places perceptions, ideas and cognitive processes over purely interest or power based explanations (Kern, 2009; Kuebler, 2007; John, 2012).
 Next, we briefly introduce the key conceptual elements of the ACF together with the assumptions on which the framework rests.

 Policy participants, or actors, are "legislators, agency officials, and interest group leaders, but also researchers and journalists who specialize in [a specific] policy area ... and judicial officials who regularly intervene in a policy subsystem."
 (Sabatier and Weible, 2007, p.
 192).
 Participants are considered to be experts in a specific policy field.
-A policy subsystem is a set of policy participants that "have sought to influence public policy in [a specific] policy domain for an extended period" (ibid).
+A policy subsystem is a set of policy participants that "have sought to influence public policy in [a specific] policy domain for an extended that shape discourses (Ulmanen et al., 2009), influence political decision-making (Jacobssen and Lauber, 2006) or legitimize novel technologies (Bergek et al., 2008; Negro et al., 2008).
+However, the underlying idea that shared beliefs are the basis for collective action and that these beliefs are rather resistant to change, has not been mobilized yet in the aforementioned studies.

+&lt;sup>2 Interestingly, the term 'advocacy coalitions' already appears quite frequently in studies on socio-technical transformation, referring to groups of actors with common interests period" (ibid).
 Policy subsystems often exist for decades.
 Examples of how subsystems have been defined include air pollution control in the US, steel policy in the European Union, climate change policy in Canada or health policy in the UK (Weible et al., 2009).

 Policy actors are assumed to hold normative and causal beliefs that are difficult to change and act as filters for how information is perceived.
 The ACF distinguishes three hierarchical levels of actor beliefs: Deep core beliefs refer to fundamental assumptions and worldviews and are very difficult to change.
-Policy core beliefs are about basic strategies and positions in a policy subsystem.
+Policy core beliefs are about basic positions in a policy subsystem, e.g. with regard to the role of the state or the salience and understanding of the policy issue.
 As they are "applications of deep core beliefs that span an entire policy subsystem" (Sabatier and Weible, 2007, p.
 194) they are almost equally difficult to change.
 At the third level are secondary beliefs (also: secondary aspects) about specific policies to be implemented or measures to be taken within a specific subsystem.